jorisgp/sort-nested-json/readme.md

 # sort-nested-json

-You can use sort-nested-json to sort an json array.
+You can use sort-nested-json to sort an array containing JSON objects or JavaScript Objects.

 ## Install